tarikbaki/SaaS-Modernization-Infrastructure-Automation-Deployment-Pipeline/README.md

 # SaaS Infrastructure Automation & Deployment

+---

+## Overview
+This repository contains **Terraform IaC** and a **GitHub Actions pipeline** to provision and deploy a SaaS application on AWS in a secure, automated, and scalable way.

+---

 ## Business Impact

 This project enables SaaS companies to accelerate **time-to-market** by providing an automated, secure, and scalable AWS infrastructure.